dawarazhar11/ReelForge/app/OLLAMA_SETUP.md

 If you encounter issues with Ollama:

-- Make sure the Ollama application is running
+- Make sure the Ollama server is accessible by running `curl http://100.115.243.42:11434/api/tags`
-- Check if the service is accessible by running `curl http://localhost:11434/api/tags`
+- If using a local installation, check if the service is accessible by running `curl http://localhost:11434/api/tags`
 - Restart Ollama if it's not responding
 - Check Ollama's system requirements (8GB RAM minimum, 16GB recommended)